MatteoM95/CEMS-Wildfire-Dataset/README.md

 Each product includes metadata and associated JSON files which contain geographical details about the affected areas.

-The satellite imagery comes from Sentinel-2, which has 12 bands and a resolution of 10m.
-These images are downloaded using SentinelHub API.
+The satellite imagery comes from Sentinel-2, which spans across 12 distinct bands of the light spectrum, each with a resolution of 10 meters.
+These images are downloaded using the SentinelHub API.

 ## Data structure and organization